 Colorless prismatic crystals derived from steam distilled peppermint oil.
 They give a fresh, cool and tingling sensation to lotions, creams, ointments and balms.
 Menthol crystals disolve in oil and alcohol bases only.

 Myrrh Powder has been used medicinally for over 2,000 years because of its believed antiseptic, detoxifying and anti-inflammatory properties.
 It is very popular in soap and facial masks as it is believed to reduce blemishes while calming and rejuvenating tired skin.
+Color ranges from light tan to dark brown.

 Thought to be very effective antiseptic, antifungal, antibacterial, antiviral agent.
 Commonly used for eczema, psoriasis, rashes, burns and acne.
 Considered to be a natural insect repellent.
 Has a very strong odor nut/garlic odor.